+tive and one of the two spaces is complete then the other is also complete.
 E9.107 Topics:isometry.
-Difficulty:\.Let (X, d) be a compact metric space; let $T : X \rightarrow [OTT] X$ be an isometry, then T is surjective.
+Difficulty:.Let (X,d) be a compact metric space; let $T:X\to$

-Provide a simple example of a non-compact metric space and $T : X \rightarrow X$ a non-surjective isometry.
+Provide a simple example of a non-compact metric space and $T:X\to X$ a non-surjective isometry.